 What is my approach?

-My approach is analytical.
+My approach is psychodynamic and analytical.
 As well as being interested in everyday troubles and triumphs, I also pay attention to unconscious processes - the hidden parts of ourselves that emerge in dreams and fantasies, as well as in our stories about ourselves and what we do.

 I consider that past experiences, particularly early childhood experiences, play an important role in shaping our current thoughts and feelings.
 These early influences are especially important in the repeated patterns we see in our relationships - including our own relationship in the consulting room.